Globalizations for partial (co)actions on coalgebras: Partial actions on coalgebras

 \subsubsection{Correspondence between globalizations}

-Our next aim is to establish relations between the globalization for partial module coalgebras, as defined in \ref{gmc}, and for partial module algebras, as defined in \cite{AB2} (see \autoref{gma}).
+Our next aim is to establish relations between the globalization for partial module coalgebras, as defined in Definition \ref{gmc}, and for partial module algebras (cf.~\cite{AB2}).
 For this we use the fact that a partial module coalgebra $C$ naturally induces a structure of a partial module algebra on $C^\ast$.

-First of all, we recall from the basic linear algebra that given a linear map $T\colon V \to W$ we have the dual linear map $T^\ast\colon W^\ast \to V^\ast$, given by $T^\ast(f) = f \circ T$.
-Moreover, remember that $T$ is injective (resp.\ surjective) if and only if $T^\ast$ is surjective (resp.\ injective).
-Also, if $V$ and $W$ are coalgebras, then $T$ is a coalgebra map if and only if $T^\ast$ is an algebra map.

-Given a right partial $H$-module coalgebra $C$, it follows from \autoref{pmc->pma} that the dual $C^\ast$ is a left partial $H$-module algebra in such a way that the involved partial actions respect the following rule:
+Given a right partial $H$-module coalgebra $C$, it follows from Proposition \ref{pmc->pma} that the dual $C^\ast$ is a left partial $H$-module algebra.
+The same is true for (global) module coalgebras (cf.~\cite{R}).